 Google Sheets connector#

-The Google Sheets connector allows reading Google Sheets spreadsheets as tables in Trino.
+The Google Sheets connector allows reading and writing Google Sheets spreadsheets as tables in Trino.

 etc/catalog/example.properties to mount the Google Sheets connector